-- Decreased concentration, energy, muscle function, coordination, speed - Increased fatigue and perceived exertion - Longer recovery time needed after workouts, games, races - More frequent muscle strains, sprains, and/or fractures - Slowed heart rate and low blood pressure - Reduced body temperature and being sensitive to cold-cold hands and feet - Complaints of light-headedness and dizziness, abdominal pain - Poorer interaction with coaches/teammates - Perfectionism
+- Decreased concentration, energy, muscle function, coordination, speed

+- Increased fatigue and perceived exertion

+- Longer recovery time needed after workouts, games, races

+- More frequent muscle strains, sprains, and/or fractures

+- Slowed heart rate and low blood pressure

+- Reduced body temperature and increased sensitivity to cold-cold hands and feet

+- Complaints of light-headedness and dizziness

+- Gastrointestinal complaints such as nausea, constination, abdominal pain and fullness

+- Poorer interaction with coaches/teammates

+- Perfectionism

 - Increased impatience, crankiness

 - Increased isolation

 - Difficulty with days off and tapering

-- Avoidance of water or excessive water intake

-- Preoccupation with one's own food

-- Preoccupation with other people's food

-- Ritualistic eating and/or avoidance of certain foods

-- Excessive concern with body aesthetic

-- Prolonged or additional training above and beyond that required for sport (e.g. extra situps and laps, extra workouts)

-- Athletes on the team reporting concern about an individual
+- Avoidance of water or excessive water intake - Preoccupation with one's own food - Preoccupation with other people's food - Ritualistic eating and/or avoidance of certain foods - Excessive concern with body aesthetic - Decrease in performance, especially when combined with other signs - Prolonged or additional training above and beyond what is required for sport (e.g., extra sit-ups and laps, extra workouts) - Athletes on the team reporting concern about an individual

 Athletes may also work very hard to hide their struggles.
-Personality shifts may occur, ranging from being more withdrawn and isolated to acting excessively.
+Personality shifts may occur, ranging from being more withdrawn and isolated to acting out excessively.